truggeri/developers-blog/about.markdown

 ---
-layout: page
+layout: default
 title: About Me
 permalink: /about/
 ---

+# About Me

 Hey there.
 I'm a software developer in Charleston, South Carolina.
-You've made it to my developer blog, where I write articles about things I've learned and record information find useful or interesting.
+You've made it to my developer blog, where I write articles about things I've learned and record information I find useful or interesting.

 ## What is this blog?